yxsamliu/llvm-project/clang/docs/ClangCommandLineReference.rst

 CU wavefront execution mode is used (AMDGPU only)

-.. option:: -msramecc, -mno-sramecc
+.. option:: -msram-ecc, -mno-sram-ecc

-Enable SRAM ECC (AMDGPU only)
+Legacy option for enabling SRAM ECC (AMDGPU only)

 .. option:: -mxnack, -mno-xnack

-Enable XNACK (AMDGPU only)
+Legacy option for enabling XNACK (AMDGPU only)

 ARM
 ---